Treasury Yield Curve

 A normal yield curve is when investors are confident.
 They shy away from long-term notes, causing those yields to rise steeply.
-That means they expect the economy will grow quickly.
+They expect the economy will grow quickly.

 What does this mean to you?
 Mortgage interest rates and other loans follow the yield curve.
 When there's a normal yield curve, a 30-year fixed mortgage will require you to pay much higher interest rates than a 15-year mortgage.
 If you can swing the payments, you'd be much better off, in the long run, trying to qualify for the 15-year mortgage.